|Homepage:||Click to visit|

 Cost of Attendance, Financial Aid, and Scholarships

 UW-W tuition, as well as the Global Experiences Application Fee and CISI international insurance, are billed to the student’s UW-W account.
-Other expenses are paid individually (e.g. living expenses) or to the host university (e.g. accommodation).
+Other expenses are paid separately by the student..

 Estimated Cost of Attendance (per semester)